 As an International Baccalaureate program school, Snowden is focusing on educating students to become individuals described in IB learner profile: inquirers, knowledgeable, thinkers, communicators, principled, open-minded, caring, risk-takers, balanced and reflective.
-By taking language course students will discover their potentials in language learning and develop an understanding of other cultures and others’ point of view through authentic learning materials.
+By taking a language course students will discover their potentials in language learning and develop an understanding of other cultures and others’ point of view through authentic learning materials.

-Curriculum Covered over two years:
+Curriculum Covered for over two years:

 education and work

 town and service

 leisure and travel

 health and emergencies